-At this writing, a total of 542 students have declared a major in our department.
-This total is comprised of 509 undergraduate and 33 graduate students.
-The total includes some 286 individuals specializing in construction, 64 majoring in Concrete Industry Management, 49 specializing in manufacturing, plus another 86 Mechanical ET, 31 Environmental ET, and 18 Electrical ET majors.
+As of Spring 2019, a total of 916 students have declared a major in our department.
+This total is comprised of 894 undergraduate and 22 graduate students.
+The total includes 496 majoring in Construction Science and Management, 47 majoring in Concrete Industry Management, 328 specializing in Engineering Technology concentrations, and 23 specializing in Technology Management concentrations.
 Obviously, the Department of Engineering Technology is a vibrant and growing part of the Texas State University community.

 As an applied discipline, Engineering Technology is committed to experiential learning and exploration.
 The Roy F. Mitte building, which is home to the department, houses 19 well equipped, technical laboratories where students put into practice the principles learned in their classes.
 Learning by doing is fundamental to who we are, and students can expect to spend a significant portion of their time in a laboratory setting.
 As you explore our site, take a few moments to notice the many photographs of our exceptional facility.
 It is in these modern, well equipped laboratories that students will apply what they have learned.